 We arrange for representatives from Higher Education providers, Apprenticeship Schemes and other external agencies to come in and provide support and guidance to our students.
-We have strong links with Clare College Cambridge and Goldsmith's University as well as business links with international companies such as KPMG and MITIE.
+We have strong links with Clare College Cambridge and Wadham College, and London Metropolitan University for all students - including external applicants, who make up approximately 40% of our intake.
+We have a strong induction programme which includes team building, setting of expectations and understanding the journey ahead.

 At SNS Sixth Form we recognise that young people thrive best when they feel nurtured and supported as well as academically challenged.
 The two years of Sixth Form can be a demanding time for students and we are always on-hand to provide support.
-Our school counsellors, including one dedicated sixth form councillor, are available to help students to manage stress and other emotional problems.
+Our school counsellors, are available to help students to manage stress and other emotional problems.